 - take part in outdoor and adventurous activity challenges both individually and within a team § compare their performances with previous ones and demonstrate improvement to achieve their personal best.

 All pupils in Key Stage 2 have two PE sessions each week.
-One session, which is delivered by their class teacher, is indoor, therefore the outdoor session is delivered by a Stanground Academy Sports coach.
+One session is delivered by their class teacher and the other session is delivered by a Youth Dreams Project sport coach.

 Click here to view our whole academy curriculum overview for Physical Education